zzuzsj/magic-textarea/README.md

 | readonly               | Boolean                 | false   | Is the content readonly.                      |
 | options[MagicTextarea] | Array                   | []      | An array of signal options used for register. |

+## Warning

+The HTML content returned by this input component has not been processed in any special way.
+Please take appropriate site defense measures on your own.

 ## License

 magic-textarea is licensed under the [MIT License](https://opensource.org/licenses/MIT).